Close $5K Website Deals Without a Sales Team

 I ask for referrals at project completion, not before.
 Before the project is done, you haven’t delivered yet.
 The client doesn’t know enough to recommend you with confidence.
 After a successful launch, they’re at peak satisfaction and they have something specific to say about your work.

 My referral ask is simple: “I’m glad the launch went well.
 If you know any other business owners who are struggling with [their specific situation], I’d love an introduction.
-I have capacity for one new project next month.”
+I have capacity for 1 new project next month.”

 The specificity matters.
 “Know anyone who might need a website” gets a shrug.
 “Know any other SaaS founders who need a custom onboarding flow built” triggers actual names.